 It is the second official portrait of the four generations of royals together.

-The Queen, 93, standing at the front of her family, wears a white dress with a blue brooch and clutches a handbag.
+The Queen, 93, standing at the front of her family, wears a white dress with a blue brooch while holding a handbag on her arm.

 Her son, Prince Charles, who is dressed in a pinstripe suit, stands on the first step behind her.

 His arm rests on the shoulder of his six-year-old grandson, who is wearing a pair of green and navy tartan trousers.

 Prince William, wearing a dark suit and navy tie, stands with his hands together to the right of his grandmother.

 The photograph was taken by Ranald Mackechnie, who was also responsible for the only other portrait of the four royals together.